4paradigm/OpenMLDB/docs/en/tutorial/standalone_vs_cluster.md

 - Execution mode
   - The Standalone version of OpenMLDB does not support setting execution mode.
   - Clustered OpenMLDB can configure the execution mode: `SET @@execute_mode = ...`
-- Use of `CREATE TABLE`[create table statement](../reference/sql/ddl/CREATE_TABLE_STATEMENT.md)
+- Use of `CREATE TABLE`
-  - The standalone version of OpenMLDB does not support configuring distributed properties
+  - The cluster version supports the properties related to distributed computing and storage, including `REPLICANUM`, `DISTRIBUTION`, `PARTITIONNUM`; the standalone version does not support such properties.
-  - Cluster version of OpenMLDB supports configuring distributed properties: Including `REPLICANUM`, `DISTRIBUTION`, `PARTITIONNUM`
-- Use of the `SELECT INTO` statement
+- Use of `SELECT INTO`
-  - The output of `SELECT INTO` in the standalone version is a file.
+  - The output of `SELECT INTO` for the standalone version is a file.
-  - The output of `SELECT INTO` in the cluster version is a directory.
+  - The output of `SELECT INTO` for the cluster version is a directory.
-- In the online execution mode of the cluster version, only simple single-table query statements are supported:
+- In the online execution mode of the cluster version, only simple single-table based query statements are supported:
-  - Only supports column, expression, and single-row processing functions (Scalar Function) and their combined expression operations
+  - It only supports column, expression, and single-row processing functions (scalar functions) and their combined expression operations
-  - A single table query does not contain [GROUP BY clause](../reference/sql/dql/JOIN_CLAUSE.md), [HAVING clause](../reference/sql/dql/HAVING_CLAUSE.md) and [WINDOW subclause] sentence](../reference/sql/dql/WINDOW_CLAUSE.md).
+  - A single table query does not contain [GROUP BY clause](../reference/sql/dql/JOIN_CLAUSE.md), [HAVING clause](../reference/sql/dql/HAVING_CLAUSE.md) and [WINDOW sub-clause](../reference/sql/dql/WINDOW_CLAUSE.md).
-  - A single table query only involves the computation on a single table, but no [JOIN](../reference/sql/dql/JOIN_CLAUSE.md) based multiple table computation.
+  - A single table query only involves the query on a single table, but no [JOIN](../reference/sql/dql/JOIN_CLAUSE.md) based multiple table computation.

-### 2.5 SDK Support

-Currently, the Python and Java SDKs of OpenMLDB only support the cluster version, and the next version v0.5.0 will plan to support both the cluster and standalone versions.